calint/rust_rv32i_os/blog/README.md

 The creation script is done and roome is created.

 ## Day 7.
 Formal
 Started reading "Programming Rust" by Jim Blandy amongst others for a summary formal overview before exploring reference manuals and reading the rust-book.
-First 9 chapters offer no surprises.
+First 10 chapters offer no surprises.
 An interesting detail is Cell<T> and RefCell<T> which allow mutating a field in a struct without holding a mutable reference.

 Second part of chapter 10 covering pattern matching is as overwhelming as powerful.
 From a C++ perspective this is a novelty.

 Impressed with the refactoring of Rust code in VS Code, specifically renaming which is fast and accurate compared to the equivalent in C++.

+Applying newly acquired insights to roome application rendered a few minor changes.

 ## Day 8.
 The fire hydrant
-Chapters 9 through 14 offer a lot of information density.
-The traits chapter covering syntax is overwhelming.
+Chapters 11 through 15 offer a lot of information density.
+The traits, generics, closures and dyn chapters covering syntax is a bit much for a rookie.
+Getting fluent at syntax will eventually happen.
 However, the ideas are simple and make perfect sense.
 Especially delighted by the possibility of implementing traits on other objects.
+From a C++ background that is another novelty.
+Many ideas presented are a relief for someone that has used the C++ foot gun.

+Chapters 16 through 17: Learned more about iterators, consumers, collections and strings.
+Skipped collections that are not available in [no_std] mode.

+For now - considering the application is single threaded FPGA implementation - the rest of the book is less interesting.
+I will be back finishing it at some other occasion.

+Trying to think how to apply newly acquired knowledge of Rust to the roome application without adding unnecessary complexity ...